Inter-caste marriage: Pakistan

 Although “love marriages” not arranged by families may be allowed among the upper class Pakistanis, among other social classes intercaste marriages are socially not accepted.
 A 2011 study that examined Punjabi women reported that women in intercaste marriages are subjected to a greater risk of violence compared to other Pakistani women in general.
 Honor killings due to intercaste marriages have been extensively reported by Pakistani media agencies.

 South Asian diaspora

 Intercaste marriages in diaspora communities of people of South Asian descent, such as those in United Kingdom, are reported to be not prevalent.
 In 2011 an intercaste couple from UK claimed that their bosses had discriminated against them because of their relationship.

 Religious views

 Islam

-Islam does not prevent marriages between individuals based on racial, ethnological, tribal or caste grounds, though every marriage still need to conform Islamic marital laws that prevents marriage of a muslim women to a non muslim men and a muslim men to polytheist women.
+Islam does not prohibit marriages between individuals based on racial, ethnological, tribal, or caste grounds; though every marriage must still conform to Islamic marital laws that prohibit marriage of a Muslim woman to a non-Muslim man and of a Muslim man to polytheist woman.

+Sikhism

+Guru Amar Das was a proponent of inter-caste marriage, going against the social norms in Punjabi society at the time.